When you seek help with debts and you’re at the point of considering bankruptcy, the situation is most likely severe.

 However, in some provinces, the entire value is not protected due to the twelve-month clawback provision, which means you will lose any money you have contributed to your plan in the last twelve months.

-Any funds paid into your RRSP before this twelve-month period are safe.
+Any funds paid into your RRSP before these twelve months are safe.

 If you have made contributions in the past twelve months, your trustee will withdraw these funds.
 If this happens, tax is paid on the withdrawal.

-If you want to keep the plan in its entirety, you may make a payment equal to the value of the RRSP into your bankruptcy estate to essentially repurchase the contributions.
+If you want to keep the plan entirely, you may make a payment equal to the value of the RRSP into your bankruptcy estate to essentially repurchase the contributions.

 Some provinces allow you to keep the entire RRSP, including all contributions made in the past twelve months.